 Printer Groups allow administrators to combine Proxy Printer instances so they can be addressed as group by a single tag.
 A Proxy Printer can have one or more groups tags.
 See Section 4.8.2, “Edit Proxy Printer”.

 Printer Groups are used to customize access to Proxy Printers.
 See:

 Printer Group tags are added to the database on first use.
-Tags without Proxy Printer members are removed from the database at the start of the application and thereafter at a daily schedule.
+Tags without Proxy Printer members are removed from the database at the start of the application and thereafter in a Daily Job.